Multifaith Living Community

 Pets are not permitted under any circumstances, including any guest’s pet(s).
 The sole exceptions to this are service animals and Therapy Animals or ESA Animals with proper documentation and the written consent of CA House staff.
 Any residents with concerns about the presence of a pet in their home are encouraged to bring it to the attention of the Campus Minister or Community Coordinator.

-Due Date and Payment Instructions: Rent payments are due the first business day of the month and can be made via check, cash or money order payable to “CA House” or “Cal Aggie Christian Association.”
-Residents may give their checks to the Office Administrator during office hours or place it in the mail slot on the Office Administrator’s wall.
-Please turn in cash in person.
+Due Date and Payment Instructions: Rent payments are due the first business day of the month and can be made via check or money order payable to “CA House” or “Cal Aggie Christian Association.”
+Residents may send checks by mail directly to CA House (433 Russell Blvd, Davis, CA 95616), or drop payment into the “Incoming Mail” slot located outside the Main House front door.
+Rent payments may also be paid by credit card by calling our office at (530) 753-2000, but will incur a 5% service fee.

-We recommend that all residents sign-up for automatic bill pay through their bank.
+We STONGLY encourage all residents sign-up for automatic bill pay through their bank.
 It is quite easy and only the following information is required:

 Payee: Cal Aggie Christian Association